DARKK-PVT/AVmod/README.md

 * GPU support for py files (CUDA)

 ## Acknowledgment
 Code borrowed from tjwei, eriklindernoren, fchollet and keras-contrib.
 The generative network is adopted from CycleGAN.
-Weights and scripts of MTCNN are from FaceNet
+Weights and scripts of MTCNN are from FaceNet.